 We recognise that parents are children's first and most enduring educators and we value the contribution they make.
 We recognise the role that parents have played, and their future role, in educating the children.
 We do this through:

-- talking to parents about their child before their child starts in our school; - the teacher offers to visit all children in their home setting prior to their starting school; - the children have the opportunity to spend time with their teacher before starting school during 'Come and Join in' afternoons and Transfer morning; - inviting all parents to an induction meeting during the term before their child starts school;

-- offering parents regular opportunities to talk about their child's progress in our reception class and allowing free access to the children's 'Learning Journey' on EyLog and to contribute to those themselves. - encouraging parents to talk to the child's teacher if there are any concerns.
+- talking to parents about their child before their child starts in our school; - the teacher offers visits for children and parents in school; - the children have the opportunity to spend time with their teacher before starting school during 'Stay and Play' afternoons and Transition morning; - inviting all parents to an induction meeting during the term before their child starts school; - offering parents regular opportunities to talk about their child's progress in our reception class and allowing free access to the children's 'Learning Journey' on Tapestry and to contribute to those themselves. - encouraging parents to talk to the child's teacher if there are any concerns.
 There is a formal meeting for parents at which the teacher and the parent discuss the child's progress in private with the teacher.
-Parents receive a report on their child's attainment and progress at the end of each school year; - arranging a range of activities throughout the year that encourage collaboration between child, school and parents: Share days, Class assemblies, Sports Day etc;
+Parents receive a report on their child's attainment and progress at the end of each school year; - arranging a range of activities throughout the year that encourage collaboration between child, school and parents: Share days, Mass, Sports Day etc;